LiskArchive/lips/proposals/lip-use_pre_hashing_for_signatures.md

 ### On Removing Pre-hashing in LIP 0008

-LIP 0008 removed the pre-hashing step from the Lisk signing protocol.
+[LIP 0008][lip-0008] removed the pre-hashing step from the Lisk signing protocol.
 This was mainly done as this step was deemed unnecessary and removing it could improve the theoretical security of the signing process.
 However this is not reflected by a practical improvement in protocol security as the SHA-256 hash function is considered collision resistant and secure.
 This hash function is used in several critical parts of many applications, including Lisk, and any future findings that SHA-256 is insecure would require changing the protocol throughout.

 ## Specification